 Located approximately 50 kilometres from Pingelly with over 100 bird species and 24 mammals, Dryandra Woodland offers one of the best chances to view native animals in their natural habitat

-Farmstay, hotel and motel accommodation is available.
+Farmstay, hotel and motel and caravan park accommodation is available.

 For more information about Pingelly visit www.pingelly.wa.gov.au